-The Institute of Mathematics and its Applications (IMA), in cooperation with the Institute’s Journal of Applied Mathematics and the British Applied Mathematics Colloquium (BAMC), will award the IMA Lighthill-Thwaites Prize in Applied Mathematics in 2015.
+The Institute of Mathematics and its Applications (IMA), in cooperation with the Institute’s Journal of Applied Mathematics and the British Applied Mathematics Colloquium (BAMC), awards the IMA Lighthill-Thwaites Prize in Applied Mathematics.

 This biennial prize has been established by the IMA in recognition of the achievement of its first two Presidents – Professors Sir James Lighthill and Sir Bryan Thwaites – in laying the foundations of what has become a major scientific institute.
 It was their mutual interest in the education and training of young people, as much as their involvement in applied mathematics, that has shaped the conditions of the Prize as detailed below.

 - 2017 Doireann O’Kiely – Edge behaviour in the glass sheet redraw process

 - 2015 John Craske – A robust mathematical model for unsteady turbulent jets: development and analysis

 - 2013 Laura Kimpton – The effect of membrane-regulated actin polymerization on a two-phase flow model for cell motility

 - 2011 Raphael Assier – On the diffraction of acoustic waves by a quarter-plane (subscription required)